toliaqat/xenon-wiki/HostYourUi.md

 # Overview
 Xenon provides built-in support for interacting with your services through user interface from your browser.
 You have the option to load and serve your factory and instance services through the default UI (the resources reside on the disk).
 To access the default UI point your browser at localhost:8000/selflink-to-service/ui.
-A different option is define your own custom UI by using the HTML_USER_INTERFACE_OPTION on the service that you want to serve with the custom resources.
+A different option is define your own custom UI by using the HTML_USER_INTERFACE option on the service that you want to serve with the custom resources.

-The UI support is flexible enough to allow you to point any number or services to the default or the custom UI by sharing the custom endpoint.
+The UI support is flexible enough to allow you to point any number of services to the default or the custom UI by sharing the custom endpoint.

 This section describes how: